 - Cut out all refined sugars – if you need help with this then check out ‘Quitting Sugar in 10 Easy Steps’.

-I hope you can now see from this post that it is possible to build muscle from plants, and once you start doing all of the above you you’ll be well on your way to superior health and a much leaner more defined body.
+I hope you can see from this post that it totally IS possible to build muscle from plants; and once you start doing all of the above you you’ll be well on your way to superior health and a much leaner more defined body.

 IMPORTANT SIDE NOTE – Make sure you get your calcium!